stevedatadog/katacoda-scenarios/datadog-201/3-automation/1-meet-api.md

 ![Waiting for redis-session-cache](./assets/waiting_for_redis.png)

-Now confirm that it will detect the `redis-session-cache` when it is provisioned and starts sending metrics to Datadog.
+Confirm that it will detect the `redis-session-cache` when it is provisioned and starts sending metrics to Datadog.
 Click the **Terminal 2** tab to open a new terminal.
 Then run `cd /root/lab && docker-compose up -d`{{execute}}

 Click on the **Terminal** tab and wait for the shell script to inform you that the service is up: